jhuapl-boss/boss-manage/docs/InstallGuide.md

 python3.5 create_certificate.py api.theboss.io
 python3.5 create_certificate.py auth.theboss.io

 After you receive the certificate approval emails, turn off the mail instance.

 #### Launching
-For the *core*, *production*, *proofreader* and *cloudwatch* configurations run the following command.
+For the *core*, *api*, *proofreader* and *cloudwatch* configurations run the following command.
 You have to wait for each command to finish before launching the next configuration as they build upon each other.
 ```shell